Methodology

 Food Integrity Score

 The Food Integrity score estimates how industrially processed a food is.
-It is anchored to the NOVA classification framework (Monteiro et al.) and extended with ingredient-level signals that often indicate heavy processing.
+It is anchored to the NOVA classification framework and extended with ingredient-level signals that often indicate heavy processing.

 Key inputs

-- Additive burden — counts and classifies emulsifiers, sweeteners, flavour enhancers, colours, and preservatives.
+- Additive burden — emulsifiers, sweeteners, flavour enhancers, colours, and preservatives.
 Higher counts and higher-impact additive types reduce integrity.

-- Category priors — applies small adjustments based on product category to avoid over-penalizing categories where certain ingredients are structurally required.
+- Category priors — adjustments based on product category to avoid over-penalizing categories where certain ingredients are structurally required.

 - Guardrails — protects traditional and single-ingredient foods (for example: plain bread, plain yogurt, basic grains) from being over-scored as ultra-processed.

-The Overeating Risk score estimates how likely a food is engineered to override natural satiety signals.
+The Portion Control score estimates how easy or difficult it is to overeat a food.
 It combines nutrient thresholds with ingredient formulation signals associated with hyperpalatability.

-- Beverage penalty — liquid calories tend to bypass satiety signals, so beverages receive a small penalty.
+- Beverage penalty — liquid calories tend to bypass satiety signals, so beverages receive a penalty.

 - Simplicity bonus — short, clean ingredient lists receive a small downward adjustment in risk.